ARPA-SIMC/arkimet/doc/ds-ondisk2.md

 `unique` configuration value, to do quick duplicate detection, and extra indices for the metadata listed in the `index` configuration value.

+## General check and repack notes

+The index is not able to distinguish between segments that have been fully deleted, and segments that have never been indexed.

 ## Check and repack on concat segments